ABHISHEKVALSAN/talgoutils/README.md

 # talgoutils
-A utility function for the trading platform tango
+A utility function for the trading platform talgo